 Another week on tour with the same group passed, & I was about to turn 39.
 That day we’d driven from Sevilla across the entire Algarve, switched to Portuguese lessons & had a wonderful dinner in Salema.
 During dessert, the group surprised me with a birthday card signed by everyone, a stuffed bear representing the statue in Madrid & a gigantic Starbucks mug with the Madrid skyline.
 Hilarious.
 She even got a piercing… a pin of Smokey the Bear from a tour member who was a forest firefighter.
 It couldn’t have been more perfect.

 There were only a couple more days on tour, so we had to come up with a name fast.
 But what to call a female Spanish bear??
 At the last night dinner during a break in fado, she was christened Ursula… a derivative of the Latin for female bear, “Ursa.”
 A star was born.

 Many groups since then surprisingly adopted Ursula as a fellow tour member, & lavished her with everything from clothing to Hello Kitty luggage.
-Ursula has been a great travel companion since 2009, & like me, she has a set of photos on Flickr.
-Some of my favorites are below… she even has a boyfriend in Patagonia.
+Ursula has been a great travel companion since 2009, & some of my favorites are below… she even had a boyfriend in Patagonia for awhile.
 What a coincidence:

 So the next time you see a middle-aged guy taking pictures of a stuffed animal, ask him why.
 I bet there’s an interesting story there.